 Lem nodded and the farmer’s expression brightened.
 “I’ll pay fair coin for return of that horse.”

-“Goblins,” Lem finished simply, and Gloriana noted to herself how Lem had simply bypassed any accounting of how he had come to be at the Forthright farmstead.
-Thed looked horrified.
-Horseflesh was a recognized staple of the goblin diet.
+“Goblins,” Lem finished simply, and Gloriana noted how Lem had simply bypassed how he had come to be at Forthright farmstead.
+Thed looked horrified: Horseflesh was a recognized staple of the goblin diet.

 “Where?”
 Abby asked.

 “Eight or ten,” Lem offered, “to the east along the coastal woods.”

 “Can you show us the path they took?”
 Gloriana asked.

 Lem looked around at the others.
 “I’m good for six of them.
 You want to help?
 Come on.
 We’ll make some money.”
 Gloriana was caught momentarily off guard.
 Rahab smirked.
 The halfling stepped to the road and was underway.
 The others followed, leaving Forthright behind.

 Gloriana called back to the farmer over her shoulder with a reassuring smile, “We’ll be back soon!”

 Outside of town Lem and the others moved along the northern Lost Coast Road.